 - Compression tester

 - Read the freeze frame data using the OBD2 scanner.
-Identify the conditions in which the code initially triggered.
-If any other trouble codes are present, fix those first, as that may be the root cause of the misfire.
+Identify the conditions in which the code is initially triggered.
+If any other trouble codes are present, fix those first, which may be the root cause of the misfire.

 - Check the wiring around the spark plugs and wiring harness.
 Re-connect any that are loose, and replace any that are frayed or damaged.

 - Inspect the vacuum hoses in your engine for damage and leaks, feeling for issues in any hidden areas.
 If you find any leaking hoses, replace them.
-Pay close attention to the ends, as well, and ensure they’re firmly connected.
+Please pay close attention to the ends, as well, and ensure they’re firmly connected.